 r/sales buyer-intent brief.

-A curated brief for finding buyer intent in r/sales, including prospecting tools, CRM hygiene, data quality, intent signals, outbound fatigue, and reply safety.
+A curated brief for finding buyer intent in r/sales, including prospecting tools, CRM hygiene, data quality, intent signals, outbound fatigue, reply safety, Copilot-assisted DMs, and CRM-ready follow-up.

 What to monitor